Guide to Filing Financial Statements for Singapore Business Owners

 Both public and private companies (limited or unlimited by shares), except EPCs, are required to file the full set of financial statements mentioned above.
 This should be done in the eXtensible Business Reporting Language (XBRL) format.

-On the other hand, insolvent EPCs must either file:
+On the other hand, insolvent EPCs must file either:

-- Financial statements highlights in XBRL format plus a PDF copy of the financial statements.
+- For smaller and non-publicly accountable companies: Financial statements in simplified XBRL format plus a PDF copy of the financial statements authorised by the directors; or

 Preparing of financial statements in XBRL format

-Companies can use the BizFinx preparation tool to file their financial statements or financial highlights in XBRL format.
-This tool can also be used to:
+Companies can use the BizFinx Preparation Tool to file their financial statements in XBRL format.

 By when do the financial statements need to be filed?